januff/stepzen-spotify-knowledge/getauth.md

     (...)
 ```

-Now we can explore our data at our leisure, with no fear of our tokens expiring.
+Now we can explore our data at our leisure, with no fear of expired tokens.

 <p align="center">
   <img src="././images/spotifywithtoken.png"/>
 </p>

-As we evolve our query to modify user data, expanding our grant_type and adding redirect URLs to our Auth flows, we'll be adding steps to our queries, but we'll largely be relying on the same @materializer and @sequence directives to handle them.
+As we evolve our query to modify user data–expanding our grant_type and adding redirect URLs to our Auth flows–we'll be adding steps to our queries, but we'll largely be relying on these same @materializer and @sequence directives to handle them.